The Causes of Bipolar Disorder (Manic Depression)

 Genetic factors in Bipolar Disorder

-- Bipolar disorder tends to be familial, meaning that it “runs in families.”
+Because it appears bipolar disorder can run in families, there appears to be at least some kind of genetic factors at play.
 About half the people with bipolar disorder have a family member with a mood disorder, such as depression.

-- Studies of adopted twins (where a child whose biological parent had the illness is raised in an adoptive family untouched by the illness) has helped researchers learn more about the genetic causes vs. environmental and life events causes.
+Studies of adopted twins (where a child whose biological parent had the illness and is raised in an adoptive family untouched by the illness) has helped researchers learn more about the genetic causes versus environmental and life events causes.

 Neurochemical Factors in Bipolar Disorder